pairshaped/curlingio-docs/docs/club-management/settings.md

 A convenience fee or surcharge can be added to your orders automatically.
 You can specify it's label (shown to your members), how it will be applied (online, offline, etc.), a percentage amount, and a fixed amount (percent and fixed are combined).

-When a convenience fee is added to a member's cart specific to one payment method (online or offline), Curling I/O will display a notice at the top of the cart alerting the member to it's addition as well as showing the fee in the cart and total.
+When a convenience fee is added to a member's cart specific to one payment method (online or offline), Curling IO will display a notice at the top of the cart alerting the member to it's addition as well as showing the fee in the cart and total.

 This convenience fee is never taxed or discounted, and is always automatically calculated based on your percentage (of the order total) and fixed amount.

-**Curling I/O is not responsible for fees or surcharges that you incorrectly choose to implement.
+**Curling IO is not responsible for fees or surcharges that you incorrectly choose to implement.
 Make sure your use is compliant with potential laws in your region.**

 It is your responsibility, before adding a convenience fee / surcharge, to make sure you understand the implications and whether or not this is legal in your jurisdiction.
 For example:
 - There's a limit to the amount you can surchage to cover credit card processing fees.